What Makes A Stock Go Up & Down? Understanding Market Volatility & Investor Emotions

 A lot of people simply look at the short term, though, and only see large market fluctuations, which is why they associate investing in stocks with risk.

-This doesn’t have to be the case!
-When you understand what makes stocks go up and down, learn to control your own emotions when they do, and act using the Rule #1 principles, you can invest confidently, without worrying about what the market will do tomorrow.
+This doesn't have to be the case!
+When you understand what makes a stock go up and down, learn to control your own emotions when they do, and act using the Rule #1 principles, you can invest confidently, without worrying about what the market will do tomorrow.

 So, what causes stock market fluctuations?
 And, perhaps more timely, why is the stock market going down?